McDonaldMusimwa/invogoWebsite/README.md

 # InvogoToGo Website

-This repository serves as the showcase and landing page for a mobile application built using React Native.
-The mobile app, InvogoToGo, is not currently live due to financial constraints, but those interested in exploring the codebase can access it here: [InvoToGo Code Base](https://github.com/McDonaldMusimwa/InvoiceToGo.git)
+This repository is landing page for a mobile application built using React Native.
+The mobile app is called InvogoToGo, is not currently live due to financial constraints, but those interested in exploring the codebase can access it here: [InvoToGo Code Base](https://github.com/McDonaldMusimwa/InvoiceToGo.git)

 To have access to the application close the repository to your local computer.